 Traveling from Florence, the capital of Tuscany, to Turin, the capital of Piedmont, is easy and cost-effective by train.

-The train route, stopping in Bologna and Milan between Florence and Turin, is more than 285 miles (486 km), and traveling that same distance by car would take more than 5 hours.
-The train makes the journey almost painless, especially since you get to enjoy looking at the Italian scenery without worrying you'll miss the sign for your exit.
+The train route, stopping in Bologna and Milan between Florence and Turin, is more than 285 miles (486 km), and traveling that same distance by car would take over 5 hours.
+The train makes the journey more enjoyable, especially since you get to enjoy looking at the Italian scenery without worrying you'll miss the sign for your exit.

 Frequent Trains from Florence to Turin

-Trenitalia's high-speed Alta Velocità (AV) trains leave from Florence's Santa Maria Novella train station for Turin's Porta Nuova station a little less than once per hour during most the day.
-There are 53 trains on this route per day, with the first leaving Florence at 6:53 a.m. and the last at 8 p.m.
-The trip takes 3 hours on the high-speed trains—under 3 hours at its fastest—and ticket prices range from $33-118.
+There are 53 Trenitalia's high-speed Alta Velocità (AV) trains that leave from Florence's Santa Maria Novella train station for Turin's Porta Nuova station per day.
+The first train departs from Florence at 6:53 a.m. and the last at 8 p.m.
+The trip takes 3 hours on the high-speed trains and ticket prices range from $33-118.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Florence to Turin